sora-xor/sora-bounties/translation-bounties.md

 For that, we started our translation program – you can translate, review translations and receive XOR tokens as a reward for your help.
 We use [Lokalise](https://lokalise.com/) for translations and it makes it really easy to translate.
+Translation includes Sora project translation and Capital project translation (it is a module for Sora iOS application).

 ### Here is how it works:
 1. Join our [Translation Group on Telegram](https://t.me/sora_translation_community)